 Smallmouth are primarily sight feeding fish.
 In clear water, natural looking baits are the go-to choice.
 But, they can also be enticed into reactive strikes with lures that dart, vibrate, and make noise.

 Final Thoughts the Best Smallmouth Bass Lures

 Still, if you were forced to choose a single lure, it would have to be a soft plastic, which can be fished from top to bottom, in current or slack water, 12 months out of the year.
 A tube would be our number one call because it’s so incredibly versatile, with infinite color variations, and tends to have a very high hookup percentage.
-You can drag it along the bottom like they do on the Great Lakes, fish it like a Texas Rigged worm, or flip it into heavy cover.
+You can drag it along the bottom as they do on the Great Lakes, fish it like a Texas Rigged worm, or flip it into heavy cover.
 You can even “stroke” them off the bottom like a flutter spoon.
 Soft plastic tubes are great for both legal-sized fish and giants alike.